JonJagger/cyber-dojo/readme.txt

   (o) green - tests ran and all passed
 The colours are positional, top red, middle amber, bottom green.
 This means you can still read the display if you are colour blind.
+Note: you will also get an amber traffic light if the tests do not complete within 10 seconds.

 View-Dashboard